glaucia86/msgraph-nextjs-workshops/demo-02/README.md

 [![Take-a-Break-Reminder-App.gif](https://i.postimg.cc/brTVktZj/Take-a-Break-Reminder-App.gif)](https://postimg.cc/fSVvhk7H)

 Take a break Reminder is an application that aims to remind you of the importance of taking time to do what you want to take a break from your work schedule!
-Our main goal is teach you how to develop an application using Microsoft Graph JavaScript SDK integrated with Microsoft Teams and Alexa!
+Our main goal is teach you how to develop an application using Microsoft Graph JavaScript SDK with Next.js.

 ## 🚀 Resources Used